Static IP vs Dynamic IP Addresses: What’s the Difference?

 Is static or dynamic IP better?

-Neither address is inherently better or worse.
+When comparing dynamic vs static IPs, neither address is inherently better or worse.
 It all depends on your needs.
-Your ISP assigns the address to each device and each device must have one to connect to the internet.
+Your ISP assigns the address to each device and each device must have one to connect to the Internet.

 Is dynamic IP faster than static?